 Advised reading: Free Cash Flow: A Complete Guide to Understanding FCF

 Alternatively, the company may be accumulating cash in order to go for any acquisition.
-This is because a buyer who is able to show ready available cash to the seller usually gets a favourable deal from the seller.
+This is because a buyer who is able to show the readily available cash to the seller usually gets a favourable deal from the seller.

 Further advised reading: Self Sustainable Growth Rate: a measure of Inherent Growth Potential of a Company